If you share my research interests, please get in touch with me.

 There are chances to apply for artist commissions, PhD studentships and post-doctoral research positions between 2020 and 2025, as part of THINK DEEP.
 The project website will be available soon, with further information.

-I also serve as the Deputy Director of the Technē AHRC Doctoral Training Partnership which awards 60 doctoral studentships per year, across nine academic institutions in London and the South East of England, in partnership with organisations such as Historic Royal Palaces, the Institute of Contemporary Arts, the National Theatre and the Victoria & Albert Museum.
+I also serve as the Director of the Technē AHRC Doctoral Training Partnership which awards 60 doctoral studentships per year, across nine academic institutions in London and the South East of England, in partnership with organisations such as Historic Royal Palaces, the Institute of Contemporary Arts, the National Theatre and the Victoria & Albert Museum.
 Find out about the application process.

 Find out about the Centre for GeoHumanities at Royal Holloway, University of London.